 So how do these sheets stay so cool?

-The answer has to do with the materials used, and how they are blended together.
-This is what Standard Textile refers to as “Centium Core Technology”.
+The answer has to do with the materials used, and how they are blended together – again, the “Centium Core Technology”.

 Centium Satin as mentioned above, are a 65/35 cotton/poly blend.

 100% polyester fabrics, due to the thinner nature of polyester strands, produce a super tight weave that doesn’t breathe.
 100% cotton sheets breathe significantly better – but a Centium blend is superior.

 The polyester microfilament strands are thinner than cotton, so tiny pockets of space are created when you weave polyester around cotton.

 This is what allows the Centium Satin sheets to dissipate excess heat, and keep your bed surface cool.

 Centium Satin sheets from Standard Textile are for hospitality use – mainly for luxury hotels.

 Sheets in hotels are washed almost, if not, daily.
 The standard life expectancy for hospitality sheets is 300 wash cycles – or about a year.